ghacks Technology News

 How To Access Websites Without Clicking On Links

-What’s behind that link?
-This is a question that most Internet uses probably have asked themselves when they encountered a link that they could not figure out immediately.
 We reviewed the Firefox add-on Interclue back in 2007 which is part of this review.
-Interclue basically provides access to an overlay window that displays the contents of a link in a small window on the same page which effectively means that the contents of the site are displayed without a click.
+Interclue opens up an overlay window that displays the contents of a link in a small window on the same page which effectively means that the contents of website are displayed without you having to click on links to display them in the same tab or a new tab in the browser you are using.

-It does not add anything in terms of web security or privacy as a connection to the site the link points to is still established but it provides a quicker and comfortable way of taking a look at a link’s contents without opening it in the same tab, new tab or new window first.
+It does not add anything in terms of web security or privacy as a connection to the site the link points to is still established but it provides a quicker and comfortable way of taking a look at website contents without opening it in the same tab, new tab or new window first.

-Interclue is only one option that users have when they want to access websites without clicks.
-A similar add-on for Firefox is the Cool Previews add-on from the Cooliris developers
+Interclue is only one option that users have when they want to access websites without clicking on links that point to them.

 preview websites